eelhaik/AncestryGeni/README.md

 # AncestryGeni Pipeline

 AncestryGeni is a novel ancestry pipeline for small and noisy sequence data that identifies continental populations from genomic data.
-The pipeline supports human genome builds GRCh37 and GRCh38.
+The pipeline supports human genome builds GRCh37 and GRCh38 and is compatible with a variety of sequencing data types, including whole-genome sequencing (WGS), whole-exome sequencing (WES), and RNA-Seq.

+## Pipeline Overview

+The pipeline operates in two main stages:

+1. **First Stage (ADMIXTURE)**: Defines 12 global gene pools using unsupervised ADMIXTURE on reference individuals, followed by supervised ADMIXTURE to estimate ancestry proportions of test samples.
+2. **Second Stage (Machine Learning)**: Applies a supervised machine learning model to predict continental affiliations based on inferred ancestry proportions.

 ## Quick Start